navidrastegani/sscm_to_intune/Force_enrol_to_intune.md

 6.  **Apply Group Policy Update on Test Device:** On a test device within the target OU, open Command Prompt as administrator and run `gpupdate /force`.
 Press Enter and wait for the policy update to complete.
 Restart the test device.

-## Step 4: Verify Intune Enrollment - Comprehensive Verification Steps
+## Step 4: Verify Intune Enrollment - Verification Steps

 After configuring the GPO for Intune auto-enrollment, applying it, and restarting devices, it is essential to thoroughly verify that devices are successfully enrolling in Intune.